brian-bourdon/SeatFinder/README.md

 We built a functional prototype which works with 2 seats and the following equipments.

-## Pré-requis
+## prerequisite

-- Connaissance en Iot
+- IOT knowledge
-- technique de programmation
+- C language knowledge
-- connaissances en electronique
+- Electronic knowledge

 ## Equipment